crq/dotfiles/readme.md

 Close and reopen Sublime and you should be ready to go.

+## VS Code

+Install Extensions manually.
+Extension names can be found in vscode_ext.txt file.
+To record new extensions `code --list-extensions > vscode_ext.txt`

 ## Fixing External Monitor with EDID patch

 Disable rootless mode on OS X